max-muoto/codemods/README.md

 # libcst Codemods

-Variety of codemods for [libcst](https://github.com/Instagram/LibCST), that are helpful for automated refactoring/moderanization of Python code.
+Variety of codemods/scripts for [libcst](https://github.com/Instagram/LibCST), that are helpful for automated refactoring/moderanization of Python code.

 ### Codemods